8 Roadblocks of Employee Monitoring Software Onboarding

 Outlining the following can ease team member anxiety and ensure job satisfaction:

-DeskTrack fulfills both the conditions through the Tagger version of its software.
+DeskTrack fulfills both conditions through the Tagger version of its software.

-Introducing new regulations and software to teams is almost always challenging because they may not be used to close monitoring of their workday.
+Introducing new regulations and software to teams is almost always challenging because they may not be used to closely monitor their workday.

 Every new product often has a learning curve.
-The senior team managers or the account administrator should walk the members through a demo and explain each functionality relevant to their working.
+The senior team managers or the account administrator should walk the members through a demo and explain each functionality relevant to their work.

 An employee monitoring software should not be intrusive.
 There should be a minimum need to interact with the software at all.

-The easiest way of measuring team productivity is to set productivity expectations and see how they perform with the help of the software.
+The easiest way of measuring team productivity is to set productivity expectations and see how they perform with the help of employee productivity monitoring software.
 When working with a large team, this process must be as easy as possible.

 DeskTrack Productivity Benchmarks